PChwistek/thesis/contracts/README.md

 # Contracts
 This is the smart contract responsible for handling payments, referendums, foundation decisions, and channels.
 It's all 1 monolith contract (transactions across contracts are expensive) that breaks down its logic using hpp headers.
 The actual cpp file is really a facade, and the actual logic occurs in the controllers.
+The tables folder holds all the structs that are used in persistant storage.

 ## Editing
 To edit this you need to have the EOSIO development installed